Bound Volume Number

 My findings show the ways northern Ghanaian fieldworkers utilize international funds, and how ideologies and volunteers ensure that the services’ northern adolescent women and mothers can access are specific, multi-faceted, and effective.
 They work not only to decrease adolescent pregnancy rates, but also to improve the livelihoods of marginalized women across the North.
 Fieldworkers are able to utilize this aid while simultaneously juggling local customs, a history of systematic underdevelopment, and a disconnect from southern Ghana.
 Despite these constraints, this network is imperative to the northern community, especially when governmental efforts to address adolescent pregnancy thus far have been inadequate and unable to meet the needs of the North, despite over fifty years of unification as a nation.
 The network demonstrates that international aid can be effective so long as it is channeled by local fieldworkers, who can better adapt Western aid to specific, local needs and adapt the ideologies of the aid to the local worldview.

 Sloss, Alexandra C., "Localizing the international: examining how fieldworkers combat adolescent pregnancy in northern Ghana" (2015).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 842.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 3.0 License.

 African Studies Commons, Health Policy Commons, International Public Health Commons, International Relations Commons, Maternal and Child Health Commons, Policy Design, Analysis, and Evaluation Commons